cnunciato/bazel-remote-cache-pulumi-aws/README.md

 # bazel-remote-cache-pulumi-aws

 A [Pulumi](https://www.pulumi.com/docs/) template that deploys a [Bazel remote cache](https://bazel.build/remote/caching) powered by Amazon S3 and CloudFront.
-Optionally supports HTTP basic authentication, and available for both Node.js (TypeScript, JavaScript) and Python.
+Optionally supports HTTP basic auth, and is available for both Node.js (TypeScript, JavaScript) and Python.

 ## Usage